 We are adding additional traffic calming improvements throughout the community, to improve pedestrian access, reduce vehicle speeding and improve overall safety.
 Improvements include a variety of medians, curb extensions and bulb-outs, speed humps, crossing improvements, wheelchair and pedestrian ramps.

 The City of Calgary piloted a Neighbourhood Streets Policy in eight communities to develop a version that would best support local streets where neighbours can connect and have access to safe travel options, no matter their age or ability.
-The City has been working with the Silver Springs Community Association to improve streets in your neighbourhood for everyone to travel safely, and to learn about supporting communities that are very engaged in making their communities safer and greener.
+The City worked with the Silver Springs Community Association to improve streets in the neighbourhood for everyone to travel safely, and to learn about supporting communities that are very engaged in making their communities safer and greener.

 This project includes:

 - Engaging with residents to:

 - identify and prioritize areas where changes are needed

 - test and validate changes made on streets

 - Using temporary materials in 2021 to transform the outside lanes along Silver Springs Boulevard N.W. from driving lanes to lanes for biking, skateboarding, using e-scooters or in-line skating.
 The new wheeling lanes reduce pedestrian exposure at crossings, a common issue identified through public engagement.